schlae/HardDriveInfo/README.md

 ## Driver boards

-### 20301 "225 CONTROL"
+### 20301 "225 CONTROL", 20527

 This ST-225 control board integrates the functions of both circuit boards in the ST-412/419 generation.
 Some functions have been integrated in LSI chips.

 The PCB schematic and layout for 20301 are available, see st225/20301.

+The PCB schematic and layout for 20527 are available, see st225/20527.

-There are several variations of this board.
+There are several variations of the 20301 board:

-1986 example: 74273, 2716, RP6 are not stuffed.
+* 1986 example: 74273, 2716, RP6 are not stuffed.

-1987 example: 74273, 2716, RP5, RP6, RP7, RP8, RP9, RP10, C18, C31, CR4, 7445(8C, 8B) are not stuffed.
+* 1987 example: 74273, 2716, RP5, RP6, RP7, RP8, RP9, RP10, C18, C31, CR4, 7445(8C, 8B) are not stuffed.
 Q9 is replaced with a 620 ohm resistor between the emitter and base terminals.
 This disables the fancy pulldown resistors on the stepper motor circuit (probably a cost reduction).

+**20301 to 20527 changes**

+* A better LC power filter has been added to the 12V and 5V power inputs.
+* The two 7445 chips driving the stepper motor have been depopulated and all but one resistor array have been removed.
+Presumably a cost reduction.
+* The circuit driving the stepper motor chip's SET pin has been depopulated and jumpered with a resistor, probably a cost reduction.
+* The footprint for the 2716 EPROM and the 74273 latch (to support external firmware) have been removed completely.
+* The transistor driving the START#/RUN connection to the spindle driver has been swapped with a spare 7406.
+* Several discrete resistors in the spindle driver circuit have been incorporated into resistor arrays, including a fully custom array, the 12497-001 which contains a 3.3K, 470, 560, and 2.2K resistor.
+* The reference clock circuit driving the spindle motor control IC has changed, presumably to put less of a load on the 2MHz MCU crystal.
+* The transistor array and resistor arrays used to drive the read/write head center tap connections (as well as the two write current driver transistors) have been consolidated into LSI 10014-002.
+* Read/write channel SSI280 has been expanded and modified (now called 10206-002) with 3 additional one-shot timers in the pulse detector circuit as well as a more complex 2-part final differential signal filter.
+Compare this new design to the later ST-251.
+* New one-shot devices have been added to the MCU's read channel.
+This read channel allows the MCU to detect the index and guard band tracks recorded at manufacture time.
+Presumably these changes make the MCU's detection algorithms more tolerant of defects on these tracks.
+It is not known if drives with these boards have a different pattern recorded on the index and guard band tracks.
+* The reset signal pulse, derived from the DC\_UNSAFE# signal comparators in the 10206-002, has been shortened significantly.
+* The hall sensor signal to the MCU is generated with a real one-shot chip instead of two chained flip flops with RC filters.

+**A note about 20527 to ST-251 boards, like the 20629**

+There appears to be a clear evolution between the 20527 ST-225 board and the early ST-251 board, the 20629.

+* The read channel is nearly identical, with the preamp and first stage filter being exactly the same.
+The second stage filter has been adjusted and the one-shots are different.
+* Support for two additional read/write heads has been added.
+* The spindle motor is now a three-phase BLDC (instead of 2-phase) with three hall effect sensors (instead of one).
+A single chip 3-phase motor driver has been bolted onto the existing speed control chip.
+* The stepper motor is now a really wild 5-phase custom design with a slew of new control chips, including a ring detector LSI that is used to optimize the motor voltage, and an auto-retract chip that takes care of parking the heads during a power-down.
+All this design effort almost *halves* the average seek time.
+* A new LSI incorporates the MCU read channel one-shot devices along with a bunch of discrete buffers.
+* The MCU's external ROM chip is back.
+Presumably this was used extensively for internal firmware development and left in the shipping product until mask ROM MCUs became available.

 ### 20629, 20938, 21020 "251 CONTROL"